CUAutoDrone/cuautodrone.github.io/src/3~Projects/2~Dijiktras_Pathfinding/1~Graphs.md

 ## Connecting the Two

 When you have a set of nodes and the edges between them, you have a graph!
-In code, graphs can be represented in differetn ways -- most common are adjacency lists and adjacency matrices.
+In code, graphs can be represented in different ways -- most common are adjacency lists and adjacency matrices.

 ## Adjacency Lists & Matrices
 To learn a bit more about the ways that graphs can be represented, you can watch this video!